Studio Art Major, Bachelor of Fine Arts (B.F.A)

 To be eligible to apply for this opportunity, students must be rising senior studio art majors and meet the minimum GPA threshold of 3.3 established by the Honors Carolina office.
 The application consists of the following:

-A call for applications is announced via the department student listserv in March.
-Applications are due the first week of fall semester and are reviewed by the studio faculty within a week of the application deadline.
-If accepted as studio art honors candidates, students enroll in the honors courses through the student services manager.
+A call for applications is announced via the department student listserv in spring semester.
+Applications are due in early April of spring semester and are reviewed by the studio faculty within a week of the application deadline.
+If accepted as studio art honors candidates, students enroll the following year in the honors courses through the student services manager.

 In studio art, the thesis project consists of the creative work produced and accompanying written components.
 Work is reviewed at the end of the fall semester to determine progress toward completion.
 In the spring semester, the completed honors project work and written thesis are presented to the honors committee for an oral defense.
 On the basis of this defense and the work presented, the committee determines whether or not a student graduates with an honors designation (honors or highest honors).
 Honors students exhibit their work in a formal exhibition either as a solo show at the time of the thesis defense and/or as a participant in the Senior Exhibition required for all graduating studio art majors.
 Studio art honors students also join their art history peers in a departmental honors symposium in April.